Trainer for horsemanship: Mirjam Dunkel

 A turning point in my life came at the age of 17.
 I was allowed to help out with a horse trainer in Arizona.
 There I learned how to train different horses.
 Some of the animals that came to us were traumatized – one even had an ingrown halter.
 You could see the helplessness in many of them.
 But with our help, they slowly got better.
 And when the worst was behind them, I felt great gratitude and genuine trust.
 That is what touches me deeply and what ultimately counts.

 Nobody is perfect, we all make mistakes.
 That’s another reason why I constantly questioned my training.
 Little by little, I got better.
 However, new horses kept coming along that didn’t respond to my system.
 I kept at it and kept learning.
 In the meantime, I followed the call of my heart and returned to the ranch countless times.
-Over the years, I have been able to train several horses – both young and traumatized.
+Over the years, I have been able to train more than 100 horses – both young and traumatized.
+Additionally, on a ranch in the USA, I have trained ranch horses in the disciplines of cutting, trail, and reining.

 “Blutschi”, my first horse, cost 3 dollars.